mozilla-services/docs/source/glossary.rst

       This is the only secret shared with the client and is different for each auth token.

-   Generation Number (obsolete)
+   Generation Number
-      An integer that may be included in a BrowserID identity certificate.
+      An integer that may be included in an identity certificate.
       The issuing server increases this value whenever the user changes their password.
-By rejecting BrowserID assertions with a generation number lower than the previously-seen maximum for that user, the Login Server can reject assertions generated using an old password.
+By rejecting assertions with a generation number lower than the previously-seen maximum for that user, the Login Server can reject assertions generated using an old password.